 Ensure Competent Allocation of Enterprise Resources

-A well-devised resource plan ensures that every project is adequately allocated with competent enterprise resources, which include human, financial, and materials.
+A well-devised resource plan ensures that the right resource, i.e., human, financial, and materials, is allocated to the right project.
 The plan lists out resources along with their skills, capabilities, and availability to identify the best-fit resource rather than the first visible resource, thereby improving outcomes.

 Read More: What is Resource Allocation, and Why is it Important?